sciZer0/7/v/README.md

 So codebase (constitution) of a blockchain can have variables when values of these variables are changed only in a fully-automated, highly-decentralized/democratic way — and can have updates when these updates are accepted also in a fully-automated, highly-decentralized/democratic way.

+Ideally, a blockchain must be fine-turnable in a highly-decentralized/democratic way.